shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Video.md

 ## Task 1.1 Create A Movie

-..1.
-Open Pinnacle and select [File] > [New] > [Movie].
+1. Item 1 Open Pinnacle and select [File] > [New] > [Movie].
 This will guide you to the main interface where you can visualize everything in your new movie through the different tracks.

+..1. git
 ## Task 1.2 Edit A Movie

 ## Task 1.3 Add Effect To A Movie